-How To Import Or Export Passwords With Google Chrome
+How to Import or Export Passwords in Google Chrome

 Important

-The file that Chrome generates when you export passwords include website addresses, usernames, and passwords.
-Be VERY careful about what you do with this file.
-Delete the file as soon as you complete want you intended to do.
+The file that Chrome generates when you export passwords includes website addresses, usernames, and passwords in plain text.
+Be careful with this file.
+Delete it as soon as you’re done with what you needed it for.

-9 responses to “How To Import Or Export Passwords With Google Chrome”
+9 responses to “How to Import or Export Passwords in Google Chrome”

 I have followed all of the steps to get the two buttons, export and import, to appear below my saved passwords in Chrome.
 But no buttons.
 What am I doing wrong?